TiagoMartins14/42_Inception/README.md

 **1. Edit Makefile**

-- Before compiling hte project, edit the 'login' alrgument in the Makefile to match tour desired name
+- Before compiling the project, edit the 'login' argument in the Makefile to match your desired name
 - Create a 'secrets' folder inside 'srcs' folder
 - In the secrets folder create one '.txt' file for each password needed for each service:
   - db_root_pass.txt